Posted by IKO Community Management on June 5, 2019 at 9:00 AM

 - A digital account is safer.
 This is a benefit for both operating and reserve accounts.
 Storing any financial records or hard copy checks in a physical safe is risky in the event of a robbery, fire, or natural disaster.

-According to NetCredit, an online financial services provider in Chicago, “Consumer bank accounts at federally insured institutions [which can include a homeowners or condominium association], on the other hand, are subject to protection thanks to the FDIC’s standard deposit insurance, which covers up to $250,000 per person, per bank, for each account ownership category.
+According to NetCredit, an online financial services provider in Chicago, “Consumer bank accounts at federally insured institutions [which can include a homeowners or condominium association], are subject to protection thanks to the FDIC’s standard deposit insurance, which covers up to $250,000 per person, per bank, for each account ownership category.

 Since the creation of the Federal Deposit Insurance Corporation (FDIC), consumers have enjoyed the security offered by FDIC insurance and the knowledge that their deposits are safe up to the FDIC coverage limit.”